Ōmana Regional Park: Birds

-kererū, tui which appears almost black except for a white tuft under its chin, fantail, grey warbler, red-billed gull, southern black-backed gull (see kelp gull), South Island pied oystercatcher and the closely related variable oystercatcher (Haematopus unicolor), pied shag, kingfisher, and white-faced heron.
+kererū, tūī which appears almost black except for a white tuft under its chin, fantail, grey warbler, red-billed gull, southern black-backed gull (see kelp gull), South Island pied oystercatcher and the closely related variable oystercatcher (Haematopus unicolor), pied shag, kingfisher, and white-faced heron.
 The white-fronted tern can be found resting on the greywacke outcrops which become visible at low tide.

 Geology

 The beach and extensive rock platform, form the northern boundary of the park.
 The whole of Omana Regional Park is underlain at a depth of 30 – 100m by ancient greywacke (a harder basement sedimentary rock).
 The greywacke belongs to the Waiheke group.
 The softer more recent sandstone is of the Waitamata group.